sunpho84/e-snort/README.md

 DONE
 ---
-Move external variabiles to a specific file
+- Move external variabiles to a specific file
-Convert device to namespace
+- Convert device to namespace
-Enable threads
+- Enable threads
-Gdb Attacher
+- Gdb Attacher
-Move Mpi to namespace
+- Move Mpi to namespace
-Options from maze
+- Options from maze
-Enable memory
+- Enable memory
-Added unroller for
+- Added unroller for
-Tuple
+- Tuple
-Components
+- Components
-Tensor from nissa
+- Tensor from nissa
-Tensor as reference
+- Tensor as reference
-Assign tensor to tensor
+- Assign tensor to tensor

 TODO
 ---

+- Spawning expr assignment in the different case, how will we deal with \*=, -= etc?
+Do they have any usage, or should we divert to the =a*b case?
-Binder
+- Binder

-Enable vectorization
+- Enable vectorization

-Reducer from nissa
+- Reducer from nissa
-Grid from...?
+- Grid from...?
+- Neighbors
+- MPI io
+- Random generator